-The System Utilization monitors interface directly with host operating system to gather statistics about CPU utilization and idle states, memory consumption, disk input and output rates, queue depths, as well as network packet transmit and receive activity.
+The System Utilization Monitors interface directly with the host operating system to gather statistics about CPU utilization and idle states, memory consumption, disk input and output rates, and queue depths, as well as network packet transmit and receive activity.

-Utilization metrics are gathered via externally invoked OS commands, such has iostat and netstat, using platform-specific arguments and version-specific output parsing.
+Utilization metrics are gathered via externally invoked OS commands, such as iostat and netstat, using platform-specific arguments and version-specific output parsing.

 Enabling the Host System monitor provider automatically gathers CPU and memory utilization but only optionally gathers disk and network information.
-Disk and network interfaces are enumerated in the configuration by device names such as eth0, by the loopback interface (lo), and by disks (sdl, sdab, sda2, scsi0).
+Disk and network interfaces are enumerated in the configuration by device names (e.g., eth0 or lo), and by disk device names (e.g., sdl, sdab, sda2, scsi0).